tersesystems/echopraxia/README.md

 ## Log4J

 There is a Log4J implementation that works with the [JSON Template Layout](https://logging.apache.org/log4j/2.x/manual/json-template-layout.html).
+This provides a core logger implementation but does not provide a user visible logging API.

 Maven: